biomejs/biome/website/src/content/docs/formatter/option-philosophy.md

 >
 >This document explains some history about how and why Biome got to where it is today, and an outlook for the future.

 Biome is an *opinionated formatter*.
-In an ideal world, that means Biome assumes there is only one correct way for things to be formatted and will enforce that style at all times.
+In an ideal world, that means Biome assumes there is only one correct way to format things and will enforce that style at all times.
 No matter the project, no matter the setup, code formatted by Biome will always look the same.
 From another perspective, Biome is its own *automatic style guide*, not a tool for implementing other style guides.

 Having such a strong opinion on formatting may seem heavy-handed, but the benefits quickly become clear after adoption.
 All of the discussions about where spaces should go, whether a line should be broken out, whether a line should be indented, and so many more simply *vanish*.
-[Trivial, bike-shedding discussions](https://en.wikipedia.org/wiki/Law_of_triviality) no longer distract from focusing on what really matters.
+[Trivial, bike-shedding discussions](https://en.wikipedia.org/wiki/Law_of_triviality) no longer distract from focusing on what matters.
 Code reviews become free of re-formatting requests and cyclical debates.
 All it takes is trust that Biome does its best to format code cleanly, legibly, and consistently.

-Beyond the benefits within individual teams and organizations, adoption of consistent formatters across the whole web ecosystem benefits everyone, making it easier to retain familiarity when moving between projects and helping newcomers learn and recognize patterns more intuitively without distractions.
+Beyond the benefits within individual teams and organizations, the adoption of consistent formatters across the whole web ecosystem benefits everyone, making it easier to retain familiarity when moving between projects and helping newcomers learn and recognize patterns more intuitively without distractions.

 In the web ecosystem today, Prettier is by far the most popular code formatter, and it is also strongly opinionated, with a [strict philosophy on adding options](https://prettier.io/docs/en/option-philosophy).
-Biome aims to be [largely compatible with Prettier](https://biomejs.dev/blog/biome-wins-prettier-challenge), and as such has adopted many of the opinions that Prettier implements, and configuration is no exception to that.
+Biome aims to be [largely compatible with Prettier](https://biomejs.dev/blog/biome-wins-prettier-challenge), and as such, has adopted many of the opinions that Prettier implements, and configuration is no exception to that.

-Biome is proud to have reached such a high compatibility with Prettier and make the migration path for users as painless as possible, but this also comes with similar caveats.
+Biome is proud to have reached such high compatibility with Prettier and make the migration path for users as painless as possible, but this also comes with similar caveats.

 ## Existing Options